Do you plan on using React Native or Flutter?

 1. Consistent, Pixel-perfect UI.

-Compared to React Native, Flutter takes a different approach to render the UI and draws the same graphics library that renders websites in Chrome, which is amazingly fast.
+Compared to React Native, Flutter takes a different approach to rendering the UI and draws the same graphics library that renders websites in Chrome, which is amazingly fast.
 Furthermore, since the iOS and Android Versions of Flutter have the same rendering engine, the UI is predictable and perfect across multiple devices and OS.

 2. It frees the UI/UX designers to experiment and innovate.